grew-nlp/grew_doc/content/doc/conllu.md

 The most common way to store dependency structures is the CoNLL format.
 Several extensions were proposed and we describe here the one which is used by **Grew**, known as [CoNLL-U](http://universaldependencies.org/format.html) format defined in the Universal Dependency project.
+Grew also handles the CoNLL-U plus format, see [CoNLL-U plus page](../conllup)

 For a sentence, some metadata are given in lines beginning by `#`.
 The rest of the lines described the tokens of the structure.